MuhammadYazir/smart-perfume-ai-screen/README.md

-# smart-perfume-ai-screen
-AI-powered Smart Perfume Recommendation Screen prototype developed as part of the SDI Displays KTP mini project.
-The prototype demonstrates how generative AI can enhance in-store customer engagement through interactive product storytelling and recommendations.
+# Smart Perfume AI Recommendation Screen

+This prototype was developed as part of the SDI Displays KTP mini-project to explore the application of Generative AI in interactive retail environments.

+The system captures customer preferences (gender, occasion, scent type, season, and budget) and dynamically generates personalised perfume recommendations to enhance in-store engagement.

+Tech Stack: React (Frontend), FastAPI (Backend), GPT-powered recommendation logic.